pbloem/peterbloem.nl/publications/up.md

 </figcaption>
 </figure>

-The monkey behind a typewriter needs to be lucky enough to type all characters of all of Shakespeare correctly.
-The monkey behind the computer only needs to be lucky enough to type a _program_ for Shakespeare.
-Since human language contains a lot of structure, such a program will be much shorter than the collected works themselves, so the second monkey will get there faster,

-This suggests that if we pass random noise through a random computation, we enrich it.
-We make it more likely for interesting structures to appear.
-This means that such data could be useful for pre-training: we sample a random computer program and pass random noise through it and we pre-train a large machine learning model on the output.
-Then we see how well the model does on real-world data afterwards, whether by in-ontext learning or by finetuning.

-This may seem like a violation of the No-Free-Lunch principle: how can we pretrain before we know what the task is?
-Wouldn't that suggest that there's some universal way of pre-training.
-The answer is that this kind of pretraining isn't universal over all tasks, but it is universal over all tasks that emerge from a mixture of computationa and randomness.
-Since this covers all data that we are likely to encounter in machine learning, the term universal is still suitable.

 In this paper, we first approach this idea theoretically, and show various things:
 * The approach is an approximation to Solomonoff induction (which was earlier used for pre-training in [1]).
 We build a different approximation framework in the basis of model classes.